 CAUTION: Tool is heavy!
 Users with adequate strength should move the cutter with proper lifting technique and constant awareness of the sharp blade.
 Be careful not to drop the machine on feet or other body parts.
 Carry the cutter by its carrying handle (Figure 1).
 Do not carry the cutter by the leverage handle, the blade carrier, or bottom bar.
 Keep hands away from the blade!

-Store the cutter out of reach of children, with the safety lock in the locked position (Figure 3).
-Store the cutter in a safe location that prevents the cutter from falling and causing possible injury.
+Store the cutter out of reach of children, with the safety lock in the locked position (Figure 3), and in a safe location that prevents the cutter from falling.

 OPERATION: